Nvidia Ion

 Nvidia Ion was a product line of Nvidia Corporation intended for motherboards of low-cost portable computers.
 It used graphics processing units and chipsets intended for small products.

 Description

-Nvidia Ion products included a GeForce 9M (9xxxM) series MCP79MX (with integrated GeForce 9400M G GPU) chipset, DDR3-1066 or DDR2-800 SDRAM, and the Intel Atom processor.
+First generation Nvidia Ion products included a MCP79MX chipset with integrated GeForce 9400M G GPU, DDR3-1066 or DDR2-800 SDRAM, and the Intel Atom processor.
 The original reference platform was based on a Pico-ITXe motherboard designed for netbook and nettop devices.

 In February 2009, Microsoft certified the Ion-based platform for Windows Vista.
 The small form factor Ion-based computers were released in mid-2009.

 Ion GPUs are DirectX 10.0 and OpenGL 3.3 compliant.
 They also support CUDA and OpenCL.
 They can play 1080p H.264, MPEG-2 and VC-1 video using VDPAU or PureVideo HD.
 ION-LE–based systems shared the same basic hardware as ION but lack Vista and DirectX 10 support.

-Nvidia announced that it would release the Ion platform for the VIA Nano processor some time in Q4 2009.
+Nvidia announced that it would release the Ion platform for the VIA Nano processor some time in Q4 2009., however no products materialized.

+The second generation Ion is no longer a full chipset, it instead is an additional graphics card based on a downclocked GT218 core with 512MB of dedicated memory, and PCIe 1x connection to the Intel chipset.
+It supports Nvidia Optimus for power saving.